 Hear Isaiah’s prophecy:

 “In the wilderness prepare the way of the Lord,

 make straight in the desert a highway for our God.
 (Isaiah 40:3)

 Isaiah has prophesied that someone will come before Christ to ‘prepare the way of the Lord’.
 Today, through the announcement to Zachariah it is revealed that the prophecy will be fulfilled.

 I encourage you to listen carefully to the words of the different hymns throughout this season and any other seasons.
-There is a lot to learn from the Maronite mass and we should be grateful for our unique tradition
+There is a lot to learn from the Maronite liturgy and we should be grateful for our unique tradition